-Even if you can’t see your baby monarchs, they’ll leave plenty of evidence that they’ve emerged and are starting to grow:
+Even though baby caterpillars are hard to 👀 on cuttings/plants, they’ll leave plenty of evidence that they’ve emerged and are starting to grow:

 1. Spray the plants while they are inside the cage or have cutting containers on a tray where you can easily see them if they fall

 2. Mist the milkweed plants from above so water mist rains down on them.
 Spray up, and let the water fall down on to the plant.

 There is still a slight chance they could fall but they will fall straight down instead of blasting sideways off your plant.
 They will be usually be hanging from a self-spun silk thread if they fall straight down, and can climb back up it….like mini marvel spider-men!